Treating Pet Allergies with Dermatology

 - Cytopoint (an injectable for dogs that blocks inflammation in nerve receptors that are responsible for causing itchiness for 4-6 weeks)

-- Apoquel (a monthly tablet for dogs that blocks the itch at its source)
+- Apoquel (a daily tablet for dogs that blocks the itch at its source)

-- Atopica (a monthly treatment that relieves the itch for cats and dogs alike)
+- Atopica (a daily treatment that relieves the itch for cats and dogs alike)

 - Antibiotics (for the treatment of secondary bacterial infections)